De Kooning, Elaine Marie, b. 1918 d. 1989

 Active in New York, N.Y.

-Biographical/Historical Note: Elaine de Kooning (1918-1989) was a painter, teacher and writer on art influenced by the Abstract Expressionists lived and worked in New York City and East Hampton, New York.
+Biographical/Historical Note: Elaine de Kooning (1918-1989) was an Abstract Expressionist painter, teacher and writer who lived and worked in New York City and East Hampton, N.Y.
+De Kooning was married to artist Willem de Kooning (1904-1997).

 How to Use this Collection